koengr/QCforBusiness/_essentials/myths.md

 education.
 In 2019, consulting firm Gartner published “The CIO's Guide to Quantum Computing” which indicates that 100—200 qubits are sufficient for “key potential applications” in chemistry.
-They also predicted that “by 2023, 20% of organizations will be budgeting for quantum computing projects”.
+They also predicted that “by 2023, 20% of organisations will be budgeting for quantum computing projects”.
 Clearly, these predictions were overly optimistic.

 Similarly, Microsoft made claims in 2018 that their cloud platform Azure